ARC-AIOT/Hardware/README.md

 |                     | Stick |                     |
 |                     | left  |<- back              |
 +---------------------+       +---------------------+
-(The failed detect audio well be played)
+(The failed detect audio will be played)
 * Flow diagram if detect failed
 ```
 2. Detect success.